-Wolf tracks are approximately 4.5 to 5 inches in length and 3 to 3.5 inches wide.
-Unlike dog tracks, wolf tracks often appear with the hind track on top of the front track (direct registration).
-The diagram below shows the size difference between coyote, dog and wolf tracks.
+Wolf tracks are approximately 4½ to 5 inches in length and 3 to 3½ inches wide.
+Unlike dog tracks, wolf tracks often appear with the hind track on top of the front track (known as direct registration).
+The diagram below shows the size difference between coyote, dog, and wolf tracks.
 Keep in mind that dog tracks are highly variable in size.

 Animals Mistaken for Gray Wolves

 Visual identification of wolves can be very difficult.
 Inexperienced observers can easily confuse a coyote for a wolf, especially during the winter, when coyotes have thicker winter coats and thus appear larger.
-In addition, wolf/dog hybrids and many dog breeds can look nearly identical to wolves.
+In addition, wolf–dog hybrids and many dog breeds can look nearly identical to wolves.
 The graphic below highlights some of the key features used to distinguish coyotes from wolves.

 Confirmed Sightings of Wolves